denysdovhan/wtfjs/README.md

 ## Labels

-Not so many programmers know about labels in JavaScript.
+Not many programmers know about labels in JavaScript.
 They are kind of interesting:

 ```js
 foo: {